sedwna/4-tic-tac-toe/README.md

-# 4-Tic-Tac-Toe
+# Tic-Tac-Py

-Welcome to **4-Tic-Tac-Toe**, a Python-based implementation of the classic Tic-Tac-Toe game with a twist!
+Welcome to **Tic-Tac-Py**, a Python-based implementation of the classic Tic-Tac-Toe game with a twist!
 This project allows you to play Tic-Tac-Toe in two modes:
 1. **Player vs. Player**: Play against a friend.
 2. **Player vs. Computer**: Play against an AI opponent.